Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/README.md

   draft revision
   [4.0](https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/tree/rev-4.0/api-guidelines/v4.0)).

+Also see: [Tips for Success in Building an Ed-Fi Compatible API](./api-guidelines/TIPS-FOR-SUCCESS.md)

 > [!TIP] March, 2024
 > If you are building a new Ed-Fi API application in 2024, we recommend that you
 > begin studying the [draft 4.0